What We Do

 In July 2009 Governor Jim Doyle appointed Mr. La Fave to serve a three-year membership on the Electronic Recording Council - Wisconsin (ERC-WI).
 The council was created by legislation known as the Uniform Real Property Electronic Recording Act.
 The council is charged to develop administrative rules and guidance on implementing electronic recording of land documents by Wisconsin Registers of Deeds.

 John La Fave is a member of the Milwaukee County Democratic Party, Bay View Bicycle Club, Greater Milwaukee Recumbent Bike Club, Bicycle Federation of Wisconsin, Whitefish Bay Tennis Club and the United States Tennis Association.
 Born in Milwaukee, John is a lifelong resident of Milwaukee County.
 He graduated from Wauwatosa West High School and the University of Wisconsin-Madison with a degree in education.

 John's involvement in political and community affairs began during his high school years when he was active in civil rights activities and the peace movement.
 His previous employment included work as an elementary school teacher, a sales representative and 10 years as a member of the Wisconsin State Assembly.
-John and his wife Andrea live in the Village of Brown Deer.
+John and his wife Andrea live in the Village of Whitefish Bay.
 They have two daughters and five grandchildren.
-Occasionally John enjoys commuting 13 miles to the courthouse via bicycle.
+Occasionally John enjoys commuting the courthouse via bicycle.

 Property Fraud Alert

 The Milwaukee County Register of Deeds offers a free online automated service in which property owners can sign up to have their name monitored so as to track possible fraudulent activity.
 Participants will be notified only when the exact name they have submitted to Property Fraud Alert (PFA) is listed as a grantor or grantee on a document recorded in the Register of Deeds office.